How to Run a Local "Best of" Contest with Ranked Choice Voting

 People love to support local groups and businesses.
 They also love ranking things.
 When you put the two together, you’ve got a recipe for a fun competition that bolsters local pride.

-Whether you’re part of a newspaper, newsletter, magazine, or any other publication, consider running a ranked-choice “Best of” contest to bolster awareness for you and the oustanding businesses in your community.
+Whether you’re part of a newspaper, newsletter, magazine, or any other publication, consider running a ranked choice “Best of” contest to bolster awareness for you and the outstanding businesses in your community.